uservidya/mio-mysql/README.md

 Attributes with `type: "date"` will be handled based on the `columnType` property.
 This property can either be "datetime", "timestamp", or "integer", corresponding to MySQL column type.
+If not specified, mio-mysql will assume "integer".

 ### Data formatters